This post may contain affiliate links, view our disclosure.

 Of course it would be very difficult for people outside of Turkey to follow these steps!
 At home, ground lamb works very well, and the blend of seasonings complements the juicy meat perfectly.

-ingredients for adana kebab
+Turkish adana kebab ingredients

 Step-by-Step Instructions

-how to make and skewer kebabs
+how to make Turkish grilled lamb kebabs

 1. Peel and grate an onion.